alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Is it not necessary for E2ESM to offer Digital Rights Management

-Integrity of Participation, which restricts access of a message's PCASM to its fixed set of participants, obviously does not apply to PCASM content that is copied as a "fresh string of bits" which is resubmitted by a participant as a new message that is sent to a new, "current" set of participants.
+Integrity of Participation, which restricts access of a message's PCASM to its fixed set of participants, obviously does not apply to content that is copied as a "fresh string of bits" and resubmitted by a participant as a new message sent to a new, "current" set of participants.

-Less obviously an E2ESM **MAY** enable message "forwarding", or "replying", or "quoting", where a participant may send object references and keys that permit "current" participants to access PCASM from which they were previously excluded.
+Less obviously an E2ESM solution **MAY** enable message "forwarding", or "replying", or "quoting", where a participant may freshly send older object references and keys that permit "current" participants to access PCASM from which they were previously excluded.

-Per the definition of "backdoor" this is considered as application functionality equivalent to forwarding a "fresh string of bits", and is therefore outside the scope of this document.
+Per the definition of "backdoor" this is considered application functionality requiring "intentional action" of a message's participant equivalent to them forwarding the content as a "fresh string of bits", and is therefore outside the scope of this document.

 # See Also